-The bookbuild exercise is often carried out at an accelerated basis and can typically be complete within a few hours.
+The bookbuild exercise is often carried out at an accelerated basis and can typically be completed within a few hours after which the deal is launched.
 Books are rarely left open overnight due to execution risk and movements in the market which could influence the spread and, therefore, the pricing outcome.